Marwan-9/Csharp-database-assignment/README.md

 # Csharp-database-assignments
-This repo was for assignments of database course in Cairo University faculty of engineering.
+This repo was for assignments of database course in Cairo University Faculty of Engineering.